Forex trading itself is not a scam, but fraudsters are using the popularity of forex trading to lure in potential victims.

 Signal Sellers, “Guaranteed Profit” Systems, and similar

 Some fraudsters do not pose as brokers.
-Instead, they sell various trading services, e.g. signal service, automated trading software, trading systems, etc.
+Instead, they sell trading services such as signal subscriptions, automated trading software, or algorithmic systems.

 Managed Forex Accounts and Fake “Account Managers”